links-labs/Live-Code-Pygame/README.md

 the core of the concept.
 The two additional classes are simply provided to serve as examples and test cases.

+### Relevance to the Links project

+As of 2022, Pygame is the current API we're using in Python for simpler prototyping.

+While working on a GridTree prototype (the background structure within the Filing Tree), we found it would be handy for added control and debugging of our tree if we could effect live changes to what was going on on the screen via code, rather than having to create a UI button for every desirable action.
+Essentially, we wanted to unblock the IPython interpreter so we could have terminal control of our GUI - a desirable trait for the eventual end-product anyway - and threading worked to accomplish this with Pygame in our prototype system.

+The end result was pleasant, and could be useful to other learners, so we decided to post it here as a side-product of our work.
+Enjoy.

 ### Instructions

 It defeats the purpose of this example to try to simply execute it alone, like this: